dmbarbour/glas/docs/GlasDesign.md

 Use of 'case' is almost the same as 'get' but also fails if the dictionary has more than one key.
 This supports variant data types.
 Use of 'keys' is for iteration and is probably not efficient for large, dynamic dictionaries.

+## Language Modules

+Language modules have a module name of form `language-*`.
+The value of a language module should be a dict of form `(compile:Program, ...)`.
+This program should at least pass a simple static arity check.
+The language module can be extended with other fields for documentation and tutorials, interactive interpreter, language server component, etc..

+The compile program is a value that represents a function from source to compiled value with limited log and load effects.
+A viable effects API:

+* **log(Message)** - Response is unit.
+Messages may include warnings and issues, progress reports, code change proposals, etc..
+* **load(ModuleID)** - Module ID is typically a symbol such as `foo`.
+Response is the copied from compiling the module, or failure if the module's value cannot be computed.

+Load failure may occur due to missing modules, ambiguous file names, dependency cyles, runtime type error, etc..
+Cause of failure is not reported.
+I assume the program model can catch failure.

 ## Glas Application Model

 See [Glas Apps](GlasApps.md).